Next: Observed Noises

 (4.13) |

-is finite when , and infinite when .
+, and infinite when

 This border is where we make the distinction between random and deterministic